Best 15 Fishing Piers in San Diego (2026) | Free Spots & Guide

 Proximity to Mexican waters brings occasional exotic visitors like bonefish and shortfin corvina.
 These subtropical species appear more frequently here than other San Diego piers.

 Summer months see increased numbers of yellowtail passing through, especially during strong southern currents.
 Live mackerel or sardines produce explosive strikes from these powerful fighters.
+Anglers targeting these species should check out best bait for yellowtail fishing for specialized tactics.

 The pier's position at the Tijuana River mouth creates unique brackish conditions attracting unusual species.
 Spotted bay bass venture from the estuary during outgoing tides.